c4arl0s/RysGitTutorial/README.md

 # 	* [Return to the Master Branch (again)]()

 - The css branch let us create and test our formatting without threatening the stability of the **master branch**.
-But, noew we need to merge these changes into the main project.
-Before we attemp the merge, we need to return to the master branch.
+But, new we need to merge these changes into the main project.
+Before we attempt the merge, we need to return to the master branch.

 ```console
 git checkout master